 How activities with extended duration can increase the chance of spreading dieback Tactics to reduce the risk of spreading dieback Autonomous dieback spread from infested areas into protectable areas.
 Machine assisted breach of infestation Where possible, aim to operate in protectable areas first.
 Increase buffers in areas planned for an extended duration.
 Avoid operating in the buffers near demarcation, especially when the duration will extend for several wet seasons.
 If possible, adopt dry soil strategies near the edge of dieback categories, and work infested material away from the uninfested area.
-For example, when new road construction is created to access protectable areas, wherever the alignment follows adjacent protectable area demarcation, push material away from the protectable area and avoid leaving windrows near the protectable area.
+For example, when new road construction is created to access protectable areas, wherever the alignment follows adjacent protectable area demarcation, push material away from the protectable area and avoid leaving windrows near the protectable area boundary.
 Activity unexpectedly extends over a longer duration.
 Unseen autonomous movement Where possible, aim to operate in protectable areas first.
 Increase buffers in areas planned for an extended duration.
-When extended duration is realised, undertake interpretation of remaining undisturbed boundaries.
+When extended duration is realised during the operation, undertake interpretation of remaining undisturbed boundaries.
 If the activity has already disturbed many boundaries, seek advice (from an Interpreter) on buffer extensions based on known local disease movement and then extend buffers to allow for the remaining duration.
-Extreme rain events increase dieback spread.
-After extreme rain events In undisturbed areas, ask an Interpreter to check buffers as per "Procedure for identifying and mapping dieback buffer-abatement sites after an extreme rainfall event".
-Where possible, aim to operate in protectable areas first.
-Increase buffers in areas planned for an extended duration.
-In disturbed areas, seek Interpreter advice on buffer extension based on known local disease movement.